 Collectors sometimes run across so-called “Crackled Insulators”.
-They appear fairly often on online auction sites, at yard sales, thrift stores, antique malls and flea markets.
+They appear fairly often on online auction sites, at garage and yard sales, thrift stores, antique malls and flea markets.

-Back in the late 1960s and early 1970s, during the early years when interest in insulator collecting was first gaining steam, some people began “crackling” insulators, usually as a sort of “fad”— a fun “art” or “craft” project.
+In the late 1960s and early 1970s, during the early years when interest in insulator collecting was first gaining steam, some people began “crackling” insulators, usually as a sort of “fad”— a fun “art” or “craft” project.
 Recipes for the process were actually published in at least one major insulator-collecting book of that era.
-Some crackled insulators have been altered even in recent years (by unscrupulous online sellers), though probably most of those found were done in the 1970s.
+Some crackled insulators have been altered even in recent years (by unscrupulous online sellers), though probably most of those found were done in the late 1960s and the 1970s.

 However, this re-sealing process was not usually true of the crackle glass insulators.
-Most of them were not re-heated and so are more easily broken.
+Most of them were not re-heated after crackling, so are much more easily broken.
 The cracking usually extends completely throughout the entire insulator and often the glass is unstable and prone to falling apart.

 However, it is known that at least a few extremely valuable, scarce to rare insulator types occasionally met the fate of being crackled, no doubt by someone who had no knowledge of insulator types, values, history or relative scarcity.
 Such a fate could have reduced a thousand-dollar (or even much higher value) insulator to only a very small fraction of the original value it would have had as an undamaged example to collectors.